Lukas238/open-in-responsys/readme.md

 ### 3. [VSCode] custom task

-Confugure a custom task in [VSCode] to launch the current open file in Responsys.
+Configure a custom task in [VSCode] to launch the current open file in Responsys.

 Here is an example task file that add the tasks **rsysedit** and **rsysview**.
 ```